 Citable filing context

-SBUX's research view summarizes recent SEC filing context, starting with debt_offering from May 20, 2026.
+SBUX's research view summarizes recent SEC filing context, starting with earnings from Jul 29, 2026.

 | Filed | Item | Context |